 - All sources of income available to each spouse

 The courts are not limited to examining the above when determining the amount of alimony or the eligibility of a spouse to receive financial support.
 The court will want to examine all relevant economic factors in the marriage – the ultimate goal is to achieve justice for both spouses.

 property division.
 This isn’t technically “alimony” at all, it is simply

 Alimony is generally tax-deductible to the paying spouse and is actually included in the taxable income of the receiving spouse.
-If you have questions about alimony, it is important that you speak with a Tampa lump sum alimony lawyer at Givens Law Group.
+If you have questions about alimony, it is important that you speak with an alimony lawyer at Givens Law Group.
 We can help answer any questions that you might have about your divorce and what to expect regarding spousal support.

 Our family of attorneys is dedicated to our clients and believe they should all be supported like family.

 We believe that all family law issues should be resolved in a fair and timely manner.